Gas Detectors and Meters (for Wildfires and Air Quality)

 Where Should I Place a Gas Detector in my home?

 Carbon monoxide gas mixes evenly with air because the two have nearly the same density.
 This has been scientifically proven in various literature studies.
-It would be reasonable to place a CO alarm at any height.
+However, it is most important to place your CO detector where you can see, hear it and a place it will not be damaged by human traffic, pets, babies or children.

 Carbon dioxide is slightly heavier than air so consider placing it lower on the wall.
 Air quality monitors can be mounted at any height to alert occupants to high levels of pollutants.
 In addition, consider practical reasons, such as the potential to be tampered with by kids and pets or inadvertently being bumped.

-It is best to keep your wildfire smoke detectors as close to your sleeping area as possible.
-When you are asleep, you are less likely to notice other side effects of heightened CO, CO2, and PM levels.
+It is best to keep your wildfire PM2.5 detectors as close to your sleeping area as possible.
+When you are asleep, you are less likely to notice other side effects of heightened CO, CO2, and PM2.5 levels.
 These devices will alert you to any nearby forest fires even if you are sleeping.

 What Are Next Generation Detectors to Detect Wildfires?